-In summary, the results indicated that the outfall discharge was not having detectable adverse effects on the intertidal reef communities of North Taranaki during the monitoring period.
+Over the long-term record, there has been no obvious decline in species richness or diversity at the potential impact sites relative to the control sites.
+The observations from these surveys suggest that the fluctuations are more likely related to natural changes in reef habitat, rather than adverse impacts from the wastewater discharge.
+The results indicate that the outfall discharge was not having detectable adverse effects on the intertidal reef communities of North Taranaki during the monitoring period.
 Natural environmental factors, in particular sand cover, substrate type and substrate mobility, appeared to be the dominant drivers of species diversity at the sites surveyed.